 - 5%+ dilution – Higher concentrations should be used with care.
-You might find a high proportion of a bath salt is appropriate, for example, because it will be further dispersed into the tub.
 Or, extremely safe oils can be used in small amounts on small areas of the skin – for example, as a strong acne treatment.
 Know your oil's safety profile and choose high concentrations with caution.
 Ideal for specific situations based on either extreme safety and high potency in a targeted area OR further dilution beyond the initial formula.
 Ex: lavender, sweet orange, tea tree.

-Typically reserved for culinary oils or for use by trained aromatherapy professionals, ingestion is used when the medicinal profile of an oil is required.
-Dilution remains important, as does education before use.
+Typically reserved for culinary oils or for use by trained aromatherapy professionals, ingestion is used when there is a need for specific dosing or certain areas of the body need to be reached that cannot easily be affected by other application methods.
+Dosage is important, as does education before use.
 Some of the more common ways ingestion is used are highlighted here.